PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 indexed owner expression, and exactly 128 phase calls, 128 unique IDs, and 128 owners.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize very-late SiNet residual-affine/PReLU cleanup

+The managed 28-result inventory next selects the unconsumed very-late SiNet recovery-tail result and its immediately following recorded residual-affine/ PReLU pass.
+A future owner can run the existing SiNet tail with the exact `SINetTerminalLayoutRecoveryContext`, then call the public residual-affine/ PReLU owner with `context.pass_context.model_ir`.
+The lowerer can record returned element `[1]` directly without retaining another observation-only composite result.

+The boundary deliberately stops before the recorded residual-affine fan-out pass, so no later graph mutation crosses the unchanged `cleanup.very_late.residual_affine_prelu` observation point.
+The strict contract fixes the preceding indexed-convergence phase, successor fan-out phase, complete nested SiNet schema, one-key PReLU mapping, exact context/model identity, public-owner route, retained lowerer wrapper, and both independent child routes.

+Production remains unchanged pending one two-child context owner.
+Focused and reference-based affected sequential validation report `3 passed, 1 xfailed` and `359 passed, 1 xfailed` across 15 files; the sole expected failure is the deliberately absent future owner.
+Phase-store validation is `2 passed`, the raw/managed inventory remains 30/28, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.